lowepowerlab/lab_handbook/onboarding.md

 Before working on any bacteria in the lab:
 1. Proper Handling of Materials at Biosafety Level 1
 1. UC DAVIS BIOSAFETY LEVEL 2 ONLINE TRAINING
-1. Read the Biological Usage Authorization (BUA) for our lab. (located in Box > 2 - Lab Management > Biosafety).
-If you don't have access, email me to send you a copy.
+1. Read the Biological Usage Authorization (BUA) for our lab. (located in Box > LPlab-shared >  2 - Lab Management > safety [Or at this link that requires you to log in with your UCD credentials](https://ucdavis.box.com/s/zf3sbnx7qj6saht8ygxu039j1cjawhi2)).
+If you don't have access, ask on Slack in the #safety channel.

 Before using the biological safety cabinet or cryogens (dry ice, liq N2):
 1. Safe Use of Biological Safety Cabinets